 Landing in Pemba, “the green island”, is like diving into another world.
 And diving is it!
 The main purpose for visitors to come to this lush, green and reserved island in the northern Indian Ocean off Tanzania is to explore the unspoiled, healthy coral reefs.
-With breath taking walls made up from multi-colored soft and hard corals and the immense richness of the fish population, this is truly an underwater paradise.
+With breathtaking walls made up of multi-colored soft and hard corals and the immense richness of the fish population, this is truly an underwater paradise.

 Only a few tourist resorts interrupt the islands everyday routine of fishing – and fishing.
 The main language of the visitors is fisher’s Latin and diver’s Latin, thus even the ones who dread the ‘big blue’ will somehow find themselves at the counter of a dive center one morning, inquiring for a try-out.

-Even above the sea level Pemba has a lot to offer.
+Above the sea level, Pemba has a lot to offer too.
 It is well worth looking out for some of Pemba’s unique wildlife.
-This includes the Pemba flying fox, the world’s biggest fruit bat with a wing span of more than 5 feet, and an auburn red furry, fox-like face.
+This includes the Pemba flying fox, the world’s biggest fruit bat with a wingspan of more than 5 feet, and an auburn red furry, fox-like face.
 The fruit bat is endemic only to this island and typically likes to reside in mangrove thickets and tropical forests.

-The ever green appearance of the island is due to the vast clove plantations, fringed by rice paddies.
+The evergreen appearance of the island is due to the vast clove plantations, fringed by rice paddies.
 Pemba cloves are said to be the worlds best, and a spice tour is a must.
-Apart from cloves, the people of Pemba farm cinnamon, ylang ylang, lemon grass, nutmeg and other spices.
+Apart from cloves, the people of Pemba farm cinnamon, ylang-ylang, lemongrass, nutmeg, and other spices.
 Smell, see and taste – a feast for all senses!
-Typical Pemba souvenirs like the locally distilled clove, lemon grass and eucalyptus oil are a great buys to take home and their scents will bring back memories of this beautiful island long after the holiday is over.
+Typical Pemba souvenirs like the locally distilled clove, lemongrass and eucalyptus oil are great buys to take home and their scents will bring back memories of this beautiful island long after the holiday is over.